Summary

 The Technical Definition

-In more precise terms, an AI agent is a system where a large language model (LLM) serves as the central “brain” or controller, orchestrating a loop of reasoning and action.
-The LLM is augmented with:
+In more precise terms, an AI agent is a system in which a large language model (LLM) serves as the central controller, orchestrating a loop of reasoning and action.
+The LLM is augmented with the following elements:

-• Memory — both short-term (the conversation and action history within a single task) and long-term (persistent knowledge stored across sessions).
+- Memory, comprising both short-term memory (the conversation and action history within a single task) and long-term memory (persistent knowledge stored across sessions).

-• Instructions — a system prompt or set of rules that define the agent’s role, behavior, and constraints.
+- Instructions, a system prompt or set of rules that define the agent’s role, behaviour, and constraints.

-The LLM decides, at each step, what action to take next.
-It is not following a hard-coded script.
-It is reasoning about the situation and choosing from its available tools, much like a human worker choosing which application to open or which colleague to email.
+At each step the LLM determines which action to take next.
+It does not follow a hard-coded script.
+Instead, it reasons about the situation and selects from the available tools, in a manner comparable to a human worker choosing which application to open or which colleague to contact.

-Under the hood, every AI agent — regardless of which framework it is built with — follows a common architectural pattern.
-Let us break down the five core components.
+Internally, every AI agent, regardless of the framework used to build it, follows a common architectural pattern.
+The following sections describe the five core components.

-Perception is how the agent takes in information.
-In the simplest case, this is the user’s text prompt — “Find me the three best-reviewed Italian restaurants within walking distance of my hotel.”
-But modern agents can perceive much more:
+Perception is the mechanism by which the agent acquires information.
+In the simplest case, the input is the user’s text prompt, such as “Find the three best-reviewed Italian restaurants within walking distance of my hotel.”
+Modern agents, however, can perceive a substantially wider range of inputs:

-• Text inputs — messages from users, documents, emails, Slack messages.
+- Text inputs, including messages from users, documents, emails, and Slack messages.

-• Structured data — JSON responses from APIs, database query results, spreadsheet contents.
+- Structured data, such as JSON responses from APIs, database query results, and spreadsheet contents.

-• System events — webhooks, file system changes, monitoring alerts, cron triggers.
+- System events, such as webhooks, file system changes, monitoring alerts, and scheduled triggers.

-The perception layer is responsible for converting all of these diverse inputs into a format the LLM can reason about — typically a structured prompt that includes context, instructions, and the current observation.
+The perception layer is responsible for converting these diverse inputs into a format the LLM can reason over, typically a structured prompt that includes context, instructions, and the current observation.

-Reasoning is where the magic happens.
-The LLM examines the current state of the world (what it has perceived and what has happened so far) and decides what to do next.
-The most widely used reasoning pattern is called ReAct (Reasoning + Acting), introduced in a 2022 paper by Yao et al. at Princeton University.
+Reasoning is the central operation of an agent.
+The LLM examines the current state of the environment, comprising what it has perceived and what has occurred up to that point, and decides what to do next.
+The most widely used reasoning pattern is referred to as ReAct (Reasoning and Acting), introduced in a 2022 paper by Yao et al. at Princeton University.

 In the ReAct pattern, the agent alternates between three phases: